bhartiCsu/sumplete/README.md

 ## Project Structure

-* `sumplete_solver.py`: Main Python script containing the SumpleteSolver class implementation.
+* `sumplete.py`: Main Python script containing the SumpleteSolver class implementation.
-* `examples/`: Directory containing example Sumplete puzzles and their solutions.
-* `tests/`: Directory for test scripts and test data.
 * `README.md`: This file, providing an overview of the project.

 ## Getting Started